-Guildhouse School believes that the safety, wellbeing and protection of our students are the paramount considerations in all decisions made about confidentiality.
-The appropriate and legitimate sharing of information between school staff is an essential element in ensuring our students wellbeing and safety.

-It is an essential part of our ethos that trusting relationships are established between students and staff, and between staff and parents, that enable the best and most appropriate support to be given to our students.
-Trusting relationships can only be established if staff, students and parents are all clear about provisions and purpose of this Confidentiality Policy and the clear boundaries that exist on the sharing of personal information.
+We believe that the safety, wellbeing, and protection of our students are paramount in all decisions regarding confidentiality.
+Trusting relationships between students and staff, and between staff and parents, are fundamental to providing the best and most appropriate support.
+Such trust can only be maintained when all parties understand the provisions and purpose of this policy, including the clear boundaries around sharing personal information.

-It is particularly important that students, staff, parents understand the boundaries of confidentiality in order that students feel safe and comfortable in discussing personal issues and concerns, including drugs and alcohol, health, sex, relationships and other personal matters with those who are caring for them at school.
+It is particularly important that students, staff, and parents understand these boundaries so that students feel safe and comfortable discussing sensitive personal issues, including drugs and alcohol, health, relationships, and other concerns, with those who care for them at school.
+However, everyone must be aware that no one can guarantee absolute confidentiality.